De Theaterkrant describes The Mass Man as "intriguing musical meditation on mass, power and manipulation".

 CORDIER, Baude (1380-1440) – Tout par compas suy composés

-Creation of a piece inspired by the anonymous 16th century motet Miraris Mundum (composer to be confirmed).
-The original musical score is in the shape of an emblem of a lobster carrying the world on its back (cancer cancrizans) and refers to the retrograde theme.
+A composition inspired by the 16th century anonymous motet Miraris Mundum.
+The original score is shaped like an emblem of a lobster carrying the world on its back (cancer canzicrans), and thus refers to the retrograde theme.